MovieQuery/PopFlick/README.md

 # How our project is put together:

-The PopFlick Project uses jQuery and Handlebars (HTML templating) to create a single-page application on the client side, along with a mobile-first, responsive UI.
-A Node.js server interacts with the Movie Database API to retrieve and parse movie data, and also acts as an API to the PostgreSQL database.
+The PopFlick Project uses jQuery and Handlebars (HTML templating) to create a single-page application on the client side with a mobile-first, responsive UI.
+A Node.js server interacts with the Movie Database API to retrieve and parse movie data, and a PostgreSQL database is used remove previously watched movie from consideration.
 Deployed via Heroku, and planned/executed using Agile methodologies during a weeklong sprint.